Totchinuko/apiconan.totchinuko.fr/patches/admin.enhanced.md

 - Fixed Puppet/NPC emotes not playing
 - Fixed scripted chest wrong password event
 - Fixed Warp HUB map and added region selector

+## 0.9.7
+- Fixed a corrupted AI behavior tree for spawned NPC, that could have resulted in many issues.
+(It's unclear what this might fix, as this corruption straight up crashed my modkit, while the live game didn't seem to care)